 At Berea College, we have always been committed to a holistic assessment of a student’s potential.
 This assessment has traditionally included the consideration of standardized test scores.
 Just as important as a fair assessment, though, is equal access to all requirements of the application.
-In light of the COVID-19 pandemic and due to limited access to the exams over the past several months, our application process for Fall 2021 admission will be test score optional.
+We will offer test-optional admissions for the Fall 2022 and Fall 2023 classes.

 We are still happy to accept and consider ACT or SAT scores from students who wish to share their scores as part of their application.
 All applications will be given the same consideration, regardless of whether a student chooses to submit test scores.

 Deciding whether to share your test scores

 If you’re wondering whether or not you should submit a standardized test score, we encourage you to consider the following: